Washedglad/home-ad-lab/docs/03-pfsense-setup.md

    - **Destination:** 192.168.100.10 (DC)
    - **Destination Port:** DNS (53)
    - **Description:** Allow DMZ DNS to DC
-4. Save
+3. Save
-5. Apply changes
+4. Apply changes

+**Note:** This DNS exception is optional and can be added later if the web server needs DNS resolution.

 ## Step 5: Configure NAT